p14149650/project/readme.md

 Module: CTEC3905 website

--My website is split into 4 sections which include my personal profile, my common interests, skills, and placement journey.
+- My website is split into 4 sections which include my personal profile, my common interests, skills, and placement journey.

--My personal profile will display a rollover image of myself near the navigation tab with a background overlay image.
+- My personal profile will display a rollover image of myself near the navigation tab with a background overlay image.

--My common interests section will include bullet point tabs and images of the things that inspire me.
+- My common interests section will include bullet point tabs and images of the things that inspire me.

--My skills section will also present a list and images to highlight my overall skill sets.
+- My skills section will also present a list and images to highlight my overall skill sets.

 I have considered a placement journey section which will include an API of a map displaying my placement location and university.